Presidona/lingoda-case/README.md

-# Symfony Demo Application Deployment in Kubernetes
+# Symfony Demo Application Deployment in Kubernetes (Minikube)

-This README outlines the process for deploying the Symfony Demo application within a Kubernetes environment.
+This README outlines the process for deploying the Symfony Demo application within a Kubernetes environment using Minikube.
 The procedure includes database setup, application deployment, database migrations, and auto-scaling implementation.

 ## Prerequisites

+- Minikube
-- A Kubernetes cluster
+- A Kubernetes cluster (provided by Minikube)
 - `kubectl` CLI installed and configured to communicate with your cluster
 - Docker image of the Symfony application ready in a registry